 You'll need a Home Improvement License as a handyman in Arkansas if you are planning to do specialty work worth more than $2,000 as a contractor at a single-family residence.
 This includes painting, roofing, flooring and other projects.

 If you're planning on doing more significant work you'll need to consider another Arkansas contractors license for residential remodelers or residential rebuilders.

 There is no exam, but the handyman license requirements include proof of workers' compensation insurance, as well as a financial statement.

-There is no specific handyman license in California.
-However, a handyman working on jobs worth more than $500 (even if your component is less than $500, but the overall job is worth more) must have a state license in California.
+There is no specific handyman license in California for small jobs.
+However, a handyperson working on jobs worth more than $500 (even if your component is less than $500, but the overall job is worth more) must have a general contractor license from the state of California.